-The key audit matter Goodwill of E286 481 000 in the consolidated financial statements, Our audit work included the following procedures: is required to be assessed for impairment on an annual basis.
-The We assessed the assumptions used by the directors in the goodwill impairment assessment, made by the directors, in respect of the goodwill impairment assessment specifically in respect of the cash flow forecasts, allocated to Mhlume Sugar Company Limited (the cash generating unit, discount rates and growth rates applied by performing the following: "CGU") involves key assumptions in relation to forecasting future cash We tested the design and operating effectiveness of flows and is sensitive to growth rates embedded in the business plan management review of the goodwill impairment calculation. and the discount rate applied to the future cash flows.
-We used our internal valuation specialist to assess the Due to the significant judgement and estimation uncertainty in respect reasonableness of the discount rate applied in the discounting of determining the recoverable amount of the CGU the assessment of of future cash flows by comparing the rates used to those rates goodwill for impairment was considered a key audit matter in our audit applicable to the R186 and R209 South African risk free bond of the consolidated financial statements. rates used as proxies and adjusted for country and industry specific risk factors.
-We evaluated the cash flow forecasts by analysing projected income and expenditure streams in line with the company's projected production.
-We assessed future projected production for reasonableness in relation to current production and management's future plans.
-We compared capital expenditure projections to existing plans to acquire assets necessary to ensure the company meets production targets.
-We assessed the reasonableness of future growth rates by: o Comparing forecast sugar prices to current prices and to the expected prices from global and regional markets. o Comparing the inflation adjustments on expenses to current and projected inflation rates.
+We assessed the assumptions used by the directors in the goodwill impairment assessment specifically in respect of the cash flow forecasts, discount rates and growth rates applied by performing the following:

-- We performed an independent sensitivity analysis by changing the key assumptions applied to assess the impact on the value in use of the CGU including changes in projections that might be brought about by the Covid-19 pandemic. - We assessed the appropriateness of the disclosures made in the consolidated financial statements against requirements of IAS36 Impairment of Assets.
+- We tested the design and operating effectiveness of management review of the goodwill impairment calculation. - We used our internal valuation specialist to assess the reasonableness of the discount rate applied in the discounting of future cash flows by comparing the rates used to those rates applicable to the R186, South African 10 year bond and R209 South African risk free bond rates used as proxies and adjusted for country and industry specific risk factors. - We evaluated the cash flow forecasts by analysing projected income and expenditure streams in line with the company's projected production. - We assessed future projected production for reasonableness in relation to current production and management's future plans. - We compared capital expenditure projections to existing plans to acquire assets necessary to ensure the company meets production targets. - We assessed the reasonableness of future growth rates by: - Comparing forecast sugar prices to current prices and to the expected prices from global and regional markets. - o Comparing the inflation adjustments on expenses to current and projected inflation rates. - We performed an independent sensitivity analysis by changing the key assumptions applied to assess the impact on the value in use of the CGU including changes in projections that might be brought about by the Covid-19 pandemic and the conflict in Ukraine. - We assessed the appropriateness of the disclosures made in the consolidated financial statements against requirements of IAS36 Impairment of Assets.